liquibase/liquibase-contribute-site/docs/code/get-started/env-setup.md

 Liquibase includes a built-in wrapper for the [Maven](https://maven.apache.org/index.html) CLI, so you don't have to install it manually.

-To check your setup, run `mvn clean install`.
+Run `mvn clean install`.
 This compiles Liquibase, runs the tests, and creates the jar/tar.gz packages.

 You can tell the build worked successfully if you see something like this at the end of the output: